A unified framework for hard and soft clustering with regularized optimal transport: Related Work

+\paragraph{Hard clustering and $k$-Means} The classical $k$-Means (KM) algorithm~\cite{Lloyd1982} is an iterative relocation scheme that seeks to minimize the average Euclidean distance of points to their respective cluster center.
+One major improvement of KM is the KM++ algorithm~\cite{Arthur2007}, that proposes a tailored initialization of clusters with guaranteed performance bounds.

-Broadly speaking, EM is a parameter estimation method that infers the parameters and weights of the $k$ Gaussian components by trying to reach the maximum likelihood (ML) of the observations.
+\paragraph{Soft clustering and Expectation-Maximization (EM) in Exponential Family Mixture Models} Broadly speaking, EM is a parameter estimation method that infers the parameters and weights of the $k$ Gaussian components of the mixture, by trying to reach the maximum likelihood (ML) of the observations.
 In general, EM is initialized using the estimated solutions from KM++, where the $k$ initial parameters are obtained by Maximum Likelihood in each separate cluster and the weights are proportional to the number of assigned points.
 The likelihood of the data is non-decreasing at each iteration.
 Further, if there exists at least one local maximum for the likelihood function, then the algorithm will converge to a local maximum of the likelihood.
 The framework has then been generalized to exponential families in~\cite{Banerjee2005}.